craig-willis/icasa/docs/variables.md

-# Variables, Traits, and Units
+# Variables, Traits, Units, and Methods

-Below is an overview of how ICASA, BETYdb, the Crop Ontology, and Plant Breeder's API represent traits and variables.
+Below is an overview of how ICASA, BETYdb, the Crop Ontology, and Plant Breeder's API represent traits, variables, units and methods.
 Also included are a few notes about CF Standard Names, OGC Observations & Measurements, and UDUNITS standards.

 ## ICASA: Measured Data

 In the [ICASA Master Variable List](https://docs.google.com/spreadsheets/d/1MYx1ukUsCAM1pcixbVQSu49NU-LfXg-Dtt-ncLBzGAM/pub?output=html#), "Measured Data" variables have the following primary attributes:

+### Variables
 | Attribute     | Description |
 | --- | --- |
 | Identifier | Unique identifier |